ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 Options:

-    -p=<data JSON path>   - Programming mode.
+    -p=<Data JSON path>   - Programming mode.
 Reads a data JSON from the specified path and programs the key-value pairs to the device.
 If no path is specified, the file is read from stdin.
-    -r=<data JSON path>   - Recovery mode.
+    -r=<Data JSON path>   - Recovery mode.
 Writes the EEPROM's memory to a data JSON file.
 If no path is specified, the file is written to stdout.
     -v                    - Verbose.
 Enables more verbose output to stderr for